ANGMA 2025 CONFERENCE

 Marcello Costa Award 2025

 In honour of the late Prof Marcello Costa and his immense contributions to the field of Neurogastroenterology and Motility, ANGMA is proud to present our inaugural Young Investigator award in his name.
 This award is made possible by the generous donation of Prof Marcello Costa and will be presented every 2 years.
-In 2025, this $2,000 AUD award is open to researchers who are up to 5 years post-PhD*, including:
+In 2025, this $2,000 AUD award is open to researchers who are up to 5 years post-PhD (with career disruptions will be taken into consideration)

-Applications will be open with abstract submissions for our local 2025 conference.
-A short-list of 4 applicants will be invited to speak at the special Young Investigator session on Thursday, 6 November.
-The final decision will be made by a panel of judges at the conference, and the award presented at ANGMA 2025.
+The final decision will be made by a panel of judges at the conference, and the award presented at the closing ceremony.

 ECR presentation awards